-We Were Eight Years in Power collects the essays Coates wrote for The Atlantic over the course of President Obama's 8 years in office.
-The book also includes introductions Coates wrote looking back on the essay addressing both its content and his writing process.
-Before school begins in August, you need to read the first six chapters.
-We will then finish the book over the course of the first quarter.
+We Were Eight Years in Power collects essays Coates wrote for The Atlantic, which explore various aspects of the African American experience.
+The book also includes short reflections before each essay where Coates looks back on the essay and addresses both its content and his writing process.
+You will find these essays difficult to read.
+Many of you will need to reread sentences, paragraphs, and at times the whole essay before you fully comprehend it.
+Don't shy away from doing that work.
+Before school begins in August, you need to read the introduction and the first three "years".
+We will finish the book over the course of the first quarter.
 As you read, consider the following questions and prompts:

-- 1. What do you make of the way Coates writes?
+- What do you make of the way Coates writes?
 Is he knowledgeable about this subject matter?
 If so, where does that knowledge come from?
 What about his form?
 How does he construct sentences, paragraphs, and essays as a whole?
 How does he move from one idea to another?
 How does he draw connections within paragraphs and between them? - 2.
-Did any of the six essays stand out to you?
+Did any of the three essays stand out to you?
 If so, why?
-What did that essay have that the others lacked? - 3.
-What do you make of the "Notes" that introduce each essay?
-Do they provide Coates with credibility?
-Are they honest?
-Do you feel as though they provide insight into what it was like to write the essay?
+What did that essay have that the others lacked?